-BTL 2034 3 - 0 - 0 = NC
+BTL 2034

-CO1 Give a brief account on interactions within the living and non living entities CO2 Explain role of human activities in destroying a balance in an ecosystem CO3 Define the conservation strategies adopted for protecting flora and fauna in terrestrial and aquatic ecosystem CO4 Define lithosphere, biosphere and atmosphere and role of dwindling resources in degradation of environment.
+3 - 0 - 0 = NC

+CO2 Explain role of human activities in destroying a balance in an ecosystem CO3 Define the conservation strategies adopted for protecting flora and fauna in terrestrial and aquatic ecosystem CO4 Define lithosphere, biosphere and atmosphere and role of dwindling resources in degradation of environment.
 CO5 Causes of pollution and remedies CO6 Sustainable development using renewable energy resources.